Volume 68, Issue 6

-In 2016, Land joined GHS as director of the Office of Patient Experience, which partners with teams across the organization to develop, customize and implement behaviors that directly impact the experience of patients, families and team members.
+In 2016, Land joined Prisma Health as director of the Office of Patient Experience, which partners with teams across the organization to develop, customize and implement behaviors that directly impact the experience of patients, families and team members.

 Patient Experience officers work in assigned regions, helping care teams in various settings implement behaviors proven to positively impact patient experience.
 The Patient and Family Relations team helps patients and families voice their concerns and facilitates service recovery whenever possible.